nivetharajaa/OS-EX.10-IMPLEMENTATION-OF-PAGE-REPLACEMENT-ALGORITHMS/README.md

 To write a C program to implement Page Replacement technique using OPR.
 ## ALGORITHM:
 1.Start the program.

 2.Take the input of pages as an array.

-3.Look for the page allocated is present in near future, if no then replace that page in the memory with new page, 4.If page already present increment hit, else increment miss.
+3.Look for the page allocated is present in near future, if no then replace that page in the memory with new page.

+4.If page already present increment hit, else increment miss.

 5.Repeat till we reach the last element of the array.

 6.Print the number of hits and misses.

 7.Stop the program.

 ## PROGRAM: